MrModulus/MineAndSeek/README.md

 # Welcome to MineAndSeek!

-MineAndSeek is a minigame datapack designed by EternalLawn and implemented by LordKanelsnegle.
-It is intended for personal use, but we anticipate its growth and welcome the opporunity for matchmaking, player statistics, and the ability to play any time.
+Hide-and-seek is a minigame datapack designed by EternalLawn and implemented by LordKanelsnegle.
+It is intended for personal use, but we anticipate its growth and welcome the opportunity for matchmaking, player statistics, and the ability to play at any time.

 # Game Design

 The premise of the game offers a dangerously fun spin on hide and seek, with players having access to specialized classes that can shift the tides of victory with their unique abilities.
-Players are divided into two factions, "Hunters" and "Survivors", and spend up to 10 minutes in precreated maps trying to achieve victory for their faction.
+Players are divided into two factions, "Hunters" and "Survivors", and spend up to 10 minutes in pre-created maps trying to achieve victory for their faction.
-- Hunters are designed with the sole intent of seeking and defeating Survivors; they win if they can defeat all Survivors before time runs out.
+- Hunters are designed to seek and defeat Survivors; they win if they can defeat all Survivors before time runs out.
-- Survivors are designed to befuddle Hunters, and protect themselves and their allies; they win if they at least one Survivor lives when time runs out.
+- Survivors are designed to befuddle Hunters and protect themselves and their allies; they win if at least one Survivor lives when time runs out.

 ## Hunters (Experimental)

 <details>
   <summary>Clyde: The Savage</summary>

-  > Once a hardworking family man, now a living corpse that thrives only under the false hope that his long dead family will be reunited with him should he deliver the Survivors.
+  > Once a hardworking family man, now a living corpse that thrives only under the false hope that his long-dead family will be reunited with him should he deliver the Survivors.
 Simple to play, hard to escape.

   > **Weapon - The Cleaver**
   <br>Medium Damage Axe.